sagemath/trac_to_gh/Issue 9105.md

 # Issue 9105: Improve the category primer and tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9105

 Original creator: nthiery